Sne4kers/s-engine/src_files/README.md

-If you are running S-engine without Docker containe, put solutions you want to run in this folder.
+If you are running S-engine without Docker container, put solutions you want to run in this folder.